 He was elected to the U.S.VETS board in 2015.

 Mr. Siegler is an attorney whose practice focuses primarily on business litigation, construction, real estate finance and entertainment litigation matters.
-He also serves as a judge advocate in the U.S. Army Reserve, holding the rank of Lieutenant Colonel.
+He also served as a judge advocate in the U.S. Army Reserve, retiring at the rank of Colonel.